frederic-perez/AmE-dictionary/data/idioms.md

 __a stone’s throw__ :two: A very short distance. _The shore house is a stone’s throw from the ocean!_ _Just a stone’s throw from Wrigley Field._
 __a walk in the park__
 __a wee dram__ A small amount of liquor, often whisky.
 Primarily heard in Scotland. _How about a wee dram of whisky for the road?_
+__a week is a long time in politics__ _proverb_ Due to the fast-changing pace of the political landscape, the fortunes of a politician or political group can change drastically just in the course of a single week.
+The phrase is attributed to British Prime Minister Harold Wilson, c.
+1964. _The challenger is enjoying a surge in popularity after the debate, but there’s still time before the election, and a week is a long time in politics._
 __a whole lot__ _informal_ To a very great degree or extent; a lot. _I’m feeling a whole lot better._ _The kids enjoyed the show a whole lot._ _Not by a whole lot!_
 __a wild goose never laid a tame egg__ Something will not be spontaneously different from that which came before.
 The phrase is used to describe things that are determined by nature and the environment, or else inherited from the generation before.
 __a wink of sleep__ _n_ A bit of sleep; the smallest amount of sleep.
 (Usually in the negative.) _I couldn’t get a wink of sleep because of the noise._